-A summary of planned and approved projects, vacant, nonvacant, and rezoned sites by income category is located in Table 38.
+A summary of planned and approved projects, vacant, and rezoned sites by income category is located in Table 38.

-The City will also introduce a new General Plan land use category that will be introduced after October 2021.
-This new category would support 25+ du/ac and could facilitate the future development of lower income units.
+The City will also propose a new General Plan land use category that will be introduced after adoption of the Housing Element.
+This new category will support 25+ du/ac and could facilitate the future development of lower income units.
 This new land use will not be part of the housing plan included in this Housing Element.